Dispersion relation of a polaron in the Yang-Gaudin Bose gas: Yang-Gaudin model for the Bose gas

 For a given set of quasimomenta $\{k_1,k_2,\ldots,k_N,\eta\}$ that satisfies Eqs.~(\ref{BA}), there is another one that also satisfies Eqs.~(\ref{BA}).
 It is defined by the shift

 where $\ell$ is an integer.
 The energy and momentum of the new set are

-which correspond to the energy and momentum (\ref{eq:EP}) for the original set.
+which correspond to the energy and momentum (\ref{eq:EP}) of the original set.
 In the thermodynamic limit, the energies of the two configurations are the same, $\tilde E=E$, while the momentum is shifted by an integer multiple of $2\pi\hbar n$.
 Since the energy of the Lieb-Liniger model does not change \cite{lieb_exact_1963} under the transformation (\ref{eq:LLtr}), we conclude that the polaron energy is a periodic function of the momentum, $\mathcal{E}(p)=\mathcal{E}(p+2\pi\ell\;\!\hbar n)$.

 The polaron energy (\ref{eq:eps}) is an even analytic function of the momentum (\ref{eq:p}).
-At low momenta it is therefore characterized by Maclaurin series
+At low momenta it is therefore characterized by the Maclaurin series

 which applies at arbitrary interaction and momenta $p\ll \hbar n \sqrt{{m}/{m^* \nu}}$.
-In Eq.~(\ref{eq:E(p)}), $\nu$ is the dimensionless parameter that controls the quartic term and will be discussed later in the paper, while the quadratic term is controlled by $m^*$, which denotes the mass of polaron excitation.
+In Eq.~(\ref{eq:E(p)}), $\nu$ is the dimensionless parameter that controls the quartic term and is discussed later in the paper, while the quadratic term is controlled by $m^*$, which denotes the mass of polaron excitation.
 It can be exactly expressed as \cite{ristivojevic_exact_2021}

 where the dimensionless function $e(\gamma)$ determines the ground-state energy per particle (\ref{eq:E0}) of the Lieb-Liniger model via \cite{lieb_exact_1963}